 As the official representation of Switzerland, the Embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic, financial and legal affairs, as well as science, education and culture.

 Visa for Switzerland - Coronavirus (COVID-19)

-As from 6 July 2020 all COVID-19 related restrictions on the admission of employees and on stays of more than 90 days for third-country citizens are lifted.
+On 6th July 2020 all COVID-19 related restrictions on the admission for long stays (more than 90 days) for third-country citizens were lifted.
 Such stays must be authorized by the competent cantonal migration office in advance.

-All foreign nationals including citizens of EU/EFTA countries who are already holders of a Swiss residency permit, a cross border permit or of a legitimation card, can still enter Switzerland upon presentation of their valid residency permit.
-Swiss citizen can enter Switzerland at any time.
+All foreign nationals who are already holders of a Swiss residency permit, a cross border permit or of a legitimation card, can still enter Switzerland upon presentation of their valid residency permit.
+Swiss citizens can enter Switzerland at any time.

-Visa at the counter will, until further notice, only be provided in urgent cases and exclusively when an appointment has been agreed upon in advance.
-As before, the Embassy can be reached over the telephone or by Email: firstname.lastname@example.org
+The VFS Global visa centers in Nur-Sultan and Almaty will re-open on 21st July 2021.
+The visa section of the Swiss Embassy in Nur-Sultan remains open.
+However, visas at the Embassy's counter will be provided exclusively when an appointment has been agreed upon in advance.
+As before, the Embassy can be reached over the telephone or by Email: email@example.com

 Consular services for Swiss Citizens - Coronavirus (COVID-19)